kai-uofa/dtts/docs/journal.md

 * I think JavaScript Date object already enough to solve most of the cases for this `days` endpoint.
 The only remaining problem for me is converting `days` to years.
 * I have decided to response just a `bad request` error for missing params or `startDate` bigger than `endDate`.
 * If a correct `convertUnit` is passed in, the API will response with an addition object that convert main response to the specified unit.

+### Having an extra response object based on `convertUnit` is a good thing
+At the beginning, I only think that it's better for testing to always response number of days and if `convertUnit` is passed in as a parameter, the converted number will be response too.
+This way, I can always inspect and discover potential bugs when I look at the response.
+Now, it turn out having this response structure is also help to expand the API in case we have more requirements or need to handle more complicated edge cases like `startDate` and `endDate` are the same day.